2012 Abu Dhabi Grand Prix: Race

 Racing resumed at the end of lap 14 when the safety car drove into the pit lane with Hamilton leading Räikkönen.
-Alonso drove slower than Webber, allowing the Red Bull drive to run alongside Alonso, but the Ferrari driver maintained third position.
+Alonso drove slower than Webber, allowing the Red Bull driver to pull alongside Alonso, but the Ferrari driver maintained third position.
 Vettel moved up to 19th place after he overtook di Resta and de la Rosa.
 Hamilton again started to pull away from Räikkönen.
 Vettel started to battle Grosjean for 17th position and during an overtaking manoeuvre, Vettel drove off the racing line and onto the run-off area, and was required to give 17th back to Grosjean to avoid being issued with a penalty.
 Vettel came back onto the circuit and passed Grosjean to take over the position.
 Alonso began to close the gap to Maldonado who was running slower allowing Räikkonen to extend his hold over second place.
 Vergne allowed Vettel to move into eleventh on lap 20.
 Hamilton slowed and pulled over to the side of the track with a fuel pressure problem on the same lap, handing the lead to Räikkönen.
 Alonso passed Maldonado in the second DRS zone by using his KERS system heading into the chicane to move into second one lap later.
 Webber attempted to pass Maldonado by taking the outside line on lap 23, but the two drivers made contact with Webber spinning onto the run-off area.
 Both drivers were able to continue and Webber fell down to seventh.
 When Räikkönen's engineer gave him information over the radio about the gap to second-place Alonso, he responded "Just leave me alone, I know what to do".
 He later gave his Lotus team T-shirts with the phrase on, after it was widely covered in the media.